MORLab/sssMOR/CONTRIBUTING.md

     * MATLAB2014b
     * MATLAB2015b
     * MATLAB2016a
-  4. Make sure the current release files are the only sssMOR files in the path
+  4. Make sure the current release files are the only sssMOR files in the path (e.g. by using the function `addCurrentVersionToPath.m`)
-  5. Run ``test``
+  5. Run ``test`` on each MATLAB version above
+  1. Open the `sssMOR_App` on each of the MATLAB versions above and perform simple tasks to test the main
+  1. update the `testlog_sssMOR.xlxs` with the test results